Go back

 Haydeh: The way I remember it, I moved to every kind of music that came out of our radio because, at that time, we didn’t have a television.
 I was dancing without any training.
 All I wanted to do was move.

 I got so excited to be dancing, and kept spinning and spinning, and my skirt flew up.
-It hit the base of the bride’s dress, causing it to lift slightly.
-They had to change her dress, and once everything calmed down, my father said, “That’s enough.
+It hit a vase near the bride, causing it to fall over and soak the dress.
+Her dress had to be changed, and once everything calmed down, my father said, “That’s enough.
 You’ve ruined the whole party.
 Let’s go home.”
 But all I could think about was how much I loved to dance in that moment.

-Janet: I think it’s so interesting that your first dance teacher was a political refugee from World War II.
+Janet: I think it’s so interesting that your first ballet teacher was a political refugee.

 Haydeh: Very little.
 I remember when we first got television, everything was live, and they played music from Brazil; flamenco, and other international influences.
 It was a tour around the world.